We are open Seasonally from May to December.

 Lighthouse & Gift Shop Hours

-The Grand Traverse Lighthouse is open daily through December, except holidays.
+The Grand Traverse Lighthouse is open daily through October of 2022, except holidays.
+We are closed seasonally November through May

 - June, July, August from 10:00 am to 5:00 pm